-Because of the Nibiru NASA connection that’s been claimed, the space agency put out a statement to say there is no Nibiru or Planet X coming to destroy Earth in 2012.
-What follows below is the true science and history of these supposed rogue planets, with reference to a real object, Comet Elenin, that somehow got mixed up in the whole mess.
+Nibiru has been linked to NASA by various bloggers.
+Because of this claimed connection, space agency officials put out a statement saying that no big planet was coming to destroy Earth in 2012.
+What follows below is the true science and history of this supposed rogue planet, with reference to a real object, Comet Elenin, that somehow got mixed up in the whole mess.

 The origins of the Nibiru myth

 The story began in 1976, when Zecharia Sitchin wrote "The Twelfth Planet," a book which used Stitchin's own unique translation of Sumerian cuneiform to identify a planet, Nibiru, orbiting the sun every 3,600 years.
 Several years later, Nancy Lieder, a self-described psychic, announced that the aliens she claimed to channel had warned her this planet would collide with Earth in 2003.
 After a collision-free year, the date was moved back to 2012, where it was linked to the close of the Mayan long-count period.
-[VIDEO: End of Days in 2012?
-NASA Scientist Says No]

 Evidence for Nibiru?

 Proponents of the fictitious planet note that, in 1984, a scientific paper was published in the Astrophysical Journal Letters which discussed several infrared sources with "no counterparts" that turned up in a survey of the sky.
-Such surveys are common in astronomy, and usually involve follow-ups that individually detail the more interesting sources.
+Such surveys are common in astronomy and usually involve follow-ups that individually detail the more interesting sources.
 In the follow-up of the 1984 survey, most of the sources turned out to be distant galaxies.
 None were identified as planets.
 Both papers are available to the public.

-Between the amateur and professional astronomers, there are plenty of people who would have noticed a new star in the sky.
+Between the amateur and professional astronomers, there are plenty of people who would have noticed a new "star" in the sky.

 Nothing to fear